 Even from the beginning, we don't see it as a choice between making our patients as comfortable or targeting their tumor, says Sherif Makar, MD, a brain cancer specialist at AdventHealth.

 Treating the whole person calls upon us to nurture their mind, body and spirit through every phase of treatment.
 A patients quality of life their happiness, comfort, and ability to lead the life they want is not an afterthought to medical treatment.

 Our deep experience in brain cancer allows us to anticipate the physical, mental, and spiritual needs of patients.

-The Florida Hospital Cancer Institutes Brain and Spine Cancer Program has also adopted the latest practices and technology, such as the gamma knife, an innovative form of targeted radiation.
+The AdventHealth Cancer Institutes Brain and Spine Cancer Program has also adopted the latest practices and technology, such as the gamma knife, an innovative form of targeted radiation.

 Brain cancer is a rare disease, but its not a rare disease to us, Dr. Makar says.
 Our program, which includes one of only two neuro-oncologists in Florida, offers a wide range of supportive treatments in addition to the latest in cancer care.

 These options include a unique use of music and art to help the body adapt, cope, and heal along with more traditional support provided by social workers, chaplains, dietitians, counselors, and others.

 The patient experience is often determined not only by the services offered, but how these specialists work together toward shared goals.

 Patients say one aspect of treatment they value from AdventHealth is that every facet of their care is woven together, Dr. Makar says.
 They appreciate knowing it's a collaboration.